simabagheri1/simabagheri1.github.io/README.md

 ------

 ## Personal
-I am a professional cook, and food passion has been in family for generations.
-I am kinda health nut as well and love discussing on social/psychological topics, meditating, and gardening.
+I am a professional cook, and food passion is in my DNA!
+I am kinda health nut as well and love discussing on social/psychological topics, meditating, running, and gardening.